Don’t Believe the Hype – There is NO Other Gospel

 “--7 not that there is another one,

-Note: " to cause a change of state, with emphasis upon the difference in the resulting state-- 'to change toto turn into, to cause to be different from, to transform"
+Note: “to cause a change of state, with emphasis upon the difference in the resulting state—‘to change to, to turn into, to cause to be different from, to transform”4Louw, J. P., & Nida, E. A. (1996).
+Greek-English lexicon of the New Testament: based on semantic domains (electronic ed. of the 2nd edition., Vol. 1, p.
+155).
+New York: United Bible Societies.

 There is no such thing as a Gospel of a similar kind.
-If you change the Gospel in any way, which includes adding something to it or taking something away from it, no matter if you claim you are creating a better Gospel of the same kind (making a new kind of apple), you are in fact creating a different Gospel!
+If you change the Gospel in any way, including adding something to it or taking something away from it, no matter if you claim you are creating a better Gospel of the same kind (making a new kind of apple), you are, in fact, creating a different Gospel!

 Therefore, Paul is saying there are some, who are currently in your midst right now, that are creating a real problem for you because they are in the process of convincing you guys of something that they claim is a better kind of Gospel, when in fact, it’s a total perversion of the Gospel and as such it is no longer the Gospel!